MazdaDrifter/fjot-adventure/README.md

 ## Why the game is so cool

 This game is the game played when everything is lost.
-No wifi, no nothing just a command prompt and a python interpreter.
+No wifi, no nothing just a command prompt.
 Reminiscent to the old text adventures of yesteryear.
-In fact, fjot adventures is so portable, it can be played on a piece of paper and calculator.
+In fact, the idea of fjot adventures is so portable, it can be played on a piece of paper and calculator.
 Therefore, fjot adventures is a pretty cool game, and you should give it a try.

+## What does it offer?

+It offers the player, a complex take on the world of text adventures, there are a lot of topics and strategies involved in gameplay, and I could go forever talking and diving deep into it, just look at the docs.

 ## Platforms
 ### Linux/WSL & MacOS